PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-07 16:24:07
+Last updated: 2024-04-07 16:24:42
-Random Quote: There's chaos in you.
-Embrace the chaos! - Arthur Harrow
+Random Quote: Power resides where men believe it resides...
+It's a trick, a shadow on the wall.  -  Varys